There is no need to decide between oatmeal or chocolate chip cookies, with these Oatmeal Chocolate Chip Cookies. They’re two great cookies in one!

 Add to the mix a bit of chocolate and you have a most memorable cookie.

-These Oatmeal Chocolate Chip Cookies are the love child of chocolate chip cookies and oatmeal cookies.
-They are soft and buttery like chocolate chip cookies, but with the added texture of oatmeal.
+These cookies are the love child of chocolate chip cookies and oatmeal cookies.
+They are crisp and buttery like chocolate chip cookies, but with the added texture and taste of of oatmeal.